xciphertv/gta5-mode-direct-download/README.md

 - Try disabling other browser extensions temporarily

 **Cloudflare errors?**
-- The script is designed to avoid these, but if they occur, try:
+- The script is designed to avoid these, but if they occur:
-  - Clearing browser cache
+  - Clear browser cache
-  - Waiting a few minutes before retrying
+  - Wait a few minutes and retry
-  - Using the fallback mode (script will open intermediate page in new tab)
+  - Let the script fall back to opening the intermediate page in a new tab

 ## 📋 Changelog